-As of December 31, 2018, we held 100,250 shares of common stock of Everest, a Polish publicly traded company listed on the Warsaw Stock Exchange.
+As of December 31, 2019, we held 100,250 shares of common stock of Everest, a Polish publicly traded company listed on the Warsaw Stock Exchange.
 We exchanged 33,334 shares of our common stock for the 100,250 shares from Everest.
 We account for this investment in accordance with ASC 320 "Investments - Debt and Equity Securities".
-On December 31, 2018, our consolidated balance sheet reflected the fair value of our investment in Everest to be \$16,643, based on the closing price of Everest shares of \$0.1660 per share on that day.
-The carrying value of our investment in Everest common stock held will change from period to period based on the closing price of the common stock of Everest as of the balance sheet date.
-The change in market value since the receipt of stock amounting to \$382,933 was determined to be other than temporary and was recorded by us as an impairment loss starting in 2016.
-We recorded \$3,182 as realized losses in 2018 for the changes in market value.
+As of December 31, 2019, our consolidated balance sheet reflected the fair value, determined on a recurring basis based on Level 1 inputs, of our investment in Everest to be \$16,643.

-xi.
+xii.
 Computation of Loss per Share